adamnieto/django/README.md

 ```
 ---
 ## Usage
 ### Silence Warnings
-Automatically warnings are printed to the console if a vulnerability is detected any created template.
+Automatically warnings are printed to the console if a vulnerability is detected in any user created template.
 To suppress the warnings you can use the `--silence-xss-warnings` argument when running the server as depicted below:

 ```
 python3 manage.py runserver --silence-xss-warnings
 ```

 ## Surpress Warnings
-A file called `xss_supressions.txt` is created in the same directory as `manage.py` the first time the server runs.
+A file called `xss_supressions.txt` is created in the same directory as `manage.py` the first time the server is run.
 This file can be used to tell Django to ignore certain lines in templates that may be producing warnings.
-This is different from silencing warnings as adding a suppression makes the XSSDetector not check for possible vulnerabilities for the suppressed line in the `xss_supression.txt` file.
+This is different from silencing warnings.
+Adding a suppression makes the XSSDetector not check for possible vulnerabilities for the suppressed line given.

-Please use the following format when adding surpressions (start on the 5th line):
+Please use the following format when adding suppressions (start on the 5th line):

 ```
 template_name,line_num